opencast/opencast-editor/README.md

 Translating the Editor
 -------------
 You can help translating the editor to your language on crowdin.com/project/opencast-editor.
 Simply request to join the project on Crowdin and start translating.
-If you are interested in translating a language which is not a target language right now, please create a Gitub issue and we will add the language.
+If you are interested in translating a language which is not a target language right now, please create a GitHub issue and we will add the language.